Bring Balance Back To Your Life

-Ask yourself the following questions.
-If you answer “yes” to any of these questions, you should discuss the symptom with your doctor.
+If you answer “yes” to any of these questions, you should discuss it with your doctor.

 - Do I feel as if I’m moving when I know I’m standing or sitting still?

 - Do I lose my balance and fall?

 - Do I feel as if I’m falling?